Volunteer

 COMMITMENT

-Two hour shift weekly or bi-weekly for one year minimum.
+Two-hour shift weekly or bi-weekly for a minimum of one year.

 Not currently accepting applications.
 Please check back at a later date.